-- CO 1.
-Develop an understanding of the history of Television Production and how it differs from other media - CO 2.
-Make use of the features of visual language and illustrate the different types of shots and compositions involved. - CO 3.
-Design and create television programmes as per given standards - CO 4.
-Illustrate cognizance of primary equipments and movements and angles involved - CO 5.
-Demonstrate the external variables involved in television production - CO 6.
-Summarize and estimate various techniques in editing
+- CO 1: Summarise the evolution of the television medium and its characteristics. - CO 2: Demonstrate the knowledge about visual language by taking short videos including different types of shots and other compositions involved. - CO 3: Design and create television news and news-based programmes as per given standards. - CO 4: Illustrate cognizance of primary equipment of lighting and audio in TV production. - CO 5: Summarize and estimate various techniques in video editing.